stelmakhdigital/zmk_sofle_niceview/README.md

 ## Note

 There are other configurations in the project (located in other git branches):
-- A key has been added (nicenano v2 or analog promirco) with the niceview extension - the branch `update/add_song_niceview`
+- Added dongle (NiceNano v2 or ProMicro) with the niceview display - the branch `update/add_song_niceview`
-- Added dongle (nicenano v2 or Alan promirko) with niceview disc and touchpad (azoteq tps43) - branch `update/added_ dongle_ with_azoteq_niceview`
+- Added dongle (NiceNano v2 or ProMicro) with niceview display and touchpad (Azoteq TPS43) - branch `update/added_ dongle_ with_azoteq_niceview`
-- Added a touchpad (azoteq TPS43) to the right keyboard (without the E11 encoder on the right keyboard) - branch `in development`
+- Added a touchpad (Azoteq TPS43) to the right keyboard (without the E11 encoder on the right keyboard) - branch `in development`

 ## Default keymap